Urethramancer/multitool/README.md

 A grab-bag of functionality for the command line.

 ## What's this for?
 I made this to run on routers or other tiny devices with limited CLI tools and options for installing such.
+Compatible with TinyGo, but access to other packages may be a limitation.

 ## How to install
 First download the package: